Sally Hayden

 Sally Hayden is an Irish journalist and writer.
 A foreign correspondent, she has reported from Sudan, Ethiopia, Uganda and Rwanda.
-Her book My Fourth Time, We Drowned, an investigation into the migrant crisis, was published in 2022 and awarded The Orwell Prize for Political Writing 2022, the 2022 Michel Déon Prize, and is the Overall Book of the Year at the 2022 Irish Book Awards.
+Her book My Fourth Time, We Drowned, a nonfiction account of irregular migration to Europe through Libya, was published in 2022 and awarded the Orwell Prize for Political Writing, the 2022 Michel Déon Prize, and the Overall Book of the Year at the 2022 Irish Book Awards.

 Early life

 Hayden obtained a Bachelor of Civil Law degree from University College Dublin in 2012.

-Hayden also holds a Masters degree in International Relations from Trinity College Dublin.
+Hayden also holds a master's degree in international relations from Trinity College Dublin.

 Career

-Hayden has written for The BBC, TIME, The Guardian, Newsweek, The Washington Post, Al Jazeera, CNN International, NBC News, Channel 4 News, The New York Times, Thomson Reuters Foundation News, Magnum Photos, The Irish Times, The Financial Times, The Daily Telegraph, RTÉ.
+Hayden has written for the BBC, TIME, The Guardian, Newsweek, The Washington Post, Al Jazeera, CNN International, NBC News, Channel 4 News, The New York Times, Thomson Reuters Foundation News, Magnum Photos, The Irish Times, The Financial Times, The Daily Telegraph, RTÉ.
 In 2014, she was staff writer with VICE News.

+Recognition

-In 2020, she was awarded the UCD Alumni Award in Law.
+In 2020, Hayden was awarded the UCD Alumni Award in Law.
+She was named "Journalist of the Year" in 2023 by NewsBrands Ireland, "Foreign Coverage Journalist of the Year" in 2019 and 2023, and "Journalist of the Year" at the Irish Journalism Awards in 2025.